cerhardt/redcap-load-last-visit/README.md

 When an empty instrument is displayed the module loads all previous event / instance data of this instrument.
 It shows a message above the instrument that the user should review the data and change it when necessary.

 There are two different modes:
 In a longitudinal project instruments will be pre-populated with data from the most current event data.
+If the instrument is repeating in the current event, a new instance of this instrument will be pre-populated with data from the last instance.
 In a classic project instruments will be pre-populated with data from the last instance.

+New features in v2.0:
+- override global settings per instrument
+- define custom filters for events/instances to be loaded.
+- limit the scope of previous events/instances to all events/instances or just the last one.

 Caution: Previous data is copied to the current event before you save the instrument.
-So, if you cancel the data entry of the instrument, the previous data is still there!
+If you cancel the data entry of the instrument, the previous data is still there!

 ## Prerequisites
 - REDCap with external modules framework (>= v.8.0.0)